collins-kariuki/social-app-fingoAfrica/README.md

 ## 🧐 About <a name = "about"></a>

-A mini social media api that canregister users login and return details of the logged in user.
+A mini social media api that can register users login and return details of the logged in user.

 To be added
 Friend requests